alexmarqs/gramoco-cli/README.md

 A friend of mine asked me to help him extract some data from his Instagram account.
 His main goal was to extract the comments from a post to a Excel file.
 I thought it would be a good idea to create a CLI app that could help him and other people to do this kind of tasks.
 This is the result.

+## Donations 💰

+If you like this project and you want to support it, you can do it through [PayPal](https://www.paypal.com/donate/?hosted_button_id=G3GPPS9EB35W4)!

 ## Tech stack 🤓

 - [Node.js](https://nodejs.org/en/) For running JavaScript code